-Submissions involving trauma to the muscles are not something we see often in Jiu–Jitsu.
+Submissions involving trauma to the muscles are not something we see often in Jiu-Jitsu.
 Granted, chokes are undisputed as the top submission option to have, regardless of which kind you like.
 Joint locks, follow suit, with twisting locks having the upper hand over straight locks.
 Finally, there are cranks and muscle compressions.
 The legality factor usually removes cranks from the equation, leaving us with compression locks, AKA slicers.
-The calf and biceps slicer are mighty weapons, particularly the latter.
-A biceps slicer is something that nobody expects and, if you put some training in, something that will work on just about anyone.
+The calf and bicep slicer are mighty weapons, particularly the latter.
+A bicep slicer is something that nobody expects and, if you put some training in, something that will work on just about anyone.
 Simple and painful, just how we like our submissions!

-The biceps slicer submission, as a compression lock is subject to some specific competition rules.
+The bicep slicer submission, as a compression lock is subject to some specific competition rules.
 As such, it is legal under IBJJF/UAEJJF rules only after the rank of brown belt.
 Attacking with one intentionally before that is going to get you disqualified.
-Since IBJJF/UAEJJF rules are considered as the standard, it is widely accepted that you can’t do the biceps slicer until you’re a brown belt.
+Since IBJJF/UAEJJF rules are considered as the standard, it is widely accepted that you can’t do the bicep slicer until you’re a brown belt.
 This includes both Gi and No-Gi competition.

-The Biceps Slicer Essentials
+The Bicep Slicer Essentials

-One perfect example of a biceps slicer is an armbar.
-The slicer is the perfect follow up to any failed armbar attempt.
-WHenver you end up in the familiar battle of the grips after a mounted armbar, you always have the slicer to drop back to.
+One perfect example of a bicep slicer is an armbar.
+The slicer is the perfect follow up to any failed armbar attempt. whenever you end up in the familiar battle of the grips after a mounted armbar, you always have the slicer to drop back to.
 If you can’t break your opponent’s grips when you’re trying to get an armbar, all you need to do is take the leg that’s on their chest and place it over their forearm.
 Lock a triangle with your legs and you’ll most likely get the tap there.
 If not, you can squeeze to ensure you do.
 Another likely outcome is the opponent let go of everything and allowing you to finish the armbar.

-Let’s look a few slick biceps slicer setups that are not as common as the armbar one.
+Let’s look a few slick bicep slicer setups that are not as common as the armbar one.
 One great position to look for slicers is the guard.
-Whether it is a closed or an open guard, you always have the option of biceps slicers.
+Whether it is a closed or an open guard, you always have the option of bicep slicers.
 One closed guard setup works great when an opponent has both arms on your belly and is highly defensive.
 All you need to do is thread an arm inside one of their elbows, with your palm ending up towards your head.
 A simple side bend will take you there with ease.
 Hold on to their wrist with the other arm and open your guard.
 Finish by going in an Omoplata-like direction with your nearside leg and ranging your legs, just like in the armbar setup.

 Another guard option includes any open guard, in which you have a lasso hook.
 You might be in a simple lasso guard or some complex variation like the spider lasso.
 The goal here is to reach under the armpit and trap the opponent’s shoulder and pull.
 Unlike the previous two examples, here your shin is going to be the source of pressure.

-Last but not least, you can also hit a biceps slicer off a triangle choke.
-WHenver an opponent postures up with all their power, they always leave an arm dangling.
+Last but not least, you can also hit a bicep slicer off a triangle choke. whenever an opponent postures up with all their power, they always leave an arm dangling.
 While you might not get a triangle, slicers are more than available.
 The setup here is identical to the closed guard setup, with the only different variable being that you have to pull towards you before you triangle your legs.

 Side Control Entries

-Switching to top positions, let’s explore a few biceps slicers from side control.
+Switching to top positions, let’s explore a few bicep slicers from side control.
 Topside control is actually a position in which your opponents often get into slicers by themselves, not even realizing it.
 A great option is hunting it off other submissions, just like with the armbar.
 In this case, it is going to be a Kimura.
 Getting a far arm Kimura grip from side control is not a hard thing to do.
 Finishing a Kimura might prove to be challenging, though.
 In such a case, go for a slicer!
 Your arm is already in place, all you need to do is let go of their wrist and go as deep as possible in a figure four arm configuration.
 A simple twist of the forearm and a squeeze will do the trick.

 Another option is hunting for the near sidearm, but using your legs instead of your arms.
 The top crucifix position is one where you control the far side arm with your arms, and the near side arm is pinned by one of your legs.
-Well, make sure that it is the inside leg doing the pinning and you’ll open up a biceps slicer.
+Well, make sure that it is the inside leg doing the pinning and you’ll open up a bicep slicer.
 Control the wrist with your arm and make sure you slide your other leg as far back as possible.
 This gets your hip into position for the submission.
 Once again, you can triangle your legs, or simply place your knee to your feet.
 Push with the hip and you’ll get a tap.

 What to Do With This Information?

-The biceps slicer is very powerful and not at all limited to the positions we covered earlier.
+The bicep slicer is very powerful and not at all limited to the positions we covered earlier.
 Feel free to experiment with different setups and finishes.
 Just remember to have a bony part of your limbs inside the crease and turn that limb towards the crease when you finish.
 Nobody will be able to withstand it if you get all the mechanics correctly.